epicsuite/workflow/workflow.md

 /path/to/filename0.N.fastq,/path/to/filename1.N.fastq,description of pair to be compared

 ```
 2. User uploads `fastq` files required by the `experimental_design.csv` file.
    The data files are moved to the `build/fastq/` directory.
-3. User defines high level attributes of the workflow, which are captured in the `workflow.yaml` file.
+3. User defines high level attributes of the workflow.
+Using this and the
-4. Information from `1,2,3` are used to create the `workflow.yaml` file:
+   information from `1,2,3` the `workflow.yaml` file is created:

 ```
 version: x.x